 Peculiar as it may seem, here is where the minotaur enters, a myth Kubrick was already expressing interest in as early as his film Killer's Kiss, and which is found in a number of his films, a notable example being The Shining with its maze.

 HAL has just said "it's puzzling".
-In this one could say we see also the maze, just as in shot 325 we've been given views of the circuity of AE35 that recalls a maze and has been compared to a puzzle.
+Just beforehand we've been given views of the circuity of AE35 that recalls a maze and has been compared to a puzzle.
 The way the circuitry illuminates brings to mind the dead ends of mazes in which one has to reverse and look for another path to the center.
-Whereas, with a labyrinth, consistent turn-arounds, reversals are built into the path.
-Then when one reaches the center there is the big turn around and one one repeats the former twists and turns in exiting.
+Whereas, with a unicursal labyrinth, consistent turns and reversals are built into a path through which one is guided.

 The Cretan bull is believed to have been based on Taurus (in which was the vernal equinox).

 In the Mesopotamian Epic of Gilgamesh, one of the earliest works of literature, the goddess Ishtar sends Taurus, the Bull of Heaven, to kill Gilgamesh for spurning her advances.
 Gilgamesh is depicted as the neighboring constellation of Orion, and in the sky they face each other as if engaged in combat.